-4. What is the "kin care leave" that is referenced in the policy?
+4. What is the "kKin cCare Leave" that is referenced in the policy?

 California's kin care law authorizes employees to use up to one-half of the sick leave they accrue annually for the purposes for which employees may use protected sick leave: the diagnosis, care, or treatment of an existing health condition of, or preventive care for an employee or certain family members (including designated persons) or for those reasons specified in Section III.G.3 for an employee who is a victim of domestic violence, sexual assault, or stalking.
-Protected sick leave includes and runs concurrently with kin care leave.
+Protected sick leave includes and runs concurrently with kin care leave. to care for specified family members when they are ill.
+The University provides a more generous leave benefit, which is referenced on page 17 of the policy.